matthewp/haunted/readme.md

 Since effects are used for side-effectual things and might run many times in the lifecycle of a component, `useEffect` supports returning a teardown function.

-An example if when you might use this is if you are setting up an event listener.
+An example of when you might use this is if you are setting up an event listener.

 ```js
 function App() {